Al Mattingly is the Daviess County Judge/Executive and was sworn into office on January 3, 2011.

 County Commissioner West

-George Wathen is currently serving his first term as the Western Division County Commissioner.
+George Wathen is currently serving his second term as the Western Division County Commissioner.

-George and his wife Joanie have six children, Katie Edge, Mary O’Herron, Will, John, Ben and Christina Wathen, and five grandchildren
+George and his wife Joanie have six children, Katie Edge, Mary O’Herron, Will, John, Ben and Christina Wathen, and eight grandchildren

 He is a graduate of Western Kentucky University where he received a Bachelor of Science Degree in Institutional Administration.
 He received his Masters in Business Administration from Murray State University.
 He has experience as a small business owner and management in a local manufacturing plant.

 George has been involved in his community for many years.
 He coached youth sports for 24 years in the Catholic Youth Leagues.
-He is currently a member of the Board for The Greater Owensboro Chamber of Commerce and Treasurer of the Trinity Educational Radio Association (WIMM).
-He is a member of the Knights of Columbus, The Serra Club of Owensboro.
+He is currently a member of the Board for The Greater Owensboro Chamber of Commerce, CASA Board, CVB Board and a member of the Drainage Advisory Commission.
+He is a member of the Knights of Columbus, The Sierra Club of Owensboro.
 He is a lifetime member of The Immaculate Catholic Church where he serves as a lector.

 He can be reached at 270-685-8424 or 270-316-5883 or email.